 Company content comes in various forms.
 It could be a blog, a press release, or an event, among other things.
 It’s vital that content is readily available and that you have new content being created regularly.

 Perhaps you’re starting an influencer program in order to increase your company content in a more cost-effective, organic way.
-In such cases, employee influencers will truly prosper with content creation tools like Lens and Author, which allow your employees to create authentic content and share it on behalf of your company.
+In such cases, employee influencers will truly prosper with an employee advocacy platform like DSMN8, which allow your employees to create authentic content and share it on behalf of your company.

 Senior Leadership Buy-In